cityjson/specs/docs/extensions.rst

 1. Adding new (complex) attributes to City Objects
 **************************************************

-One of the philosophy of JSON is "schema-less", which means that one is allowed to define whatever properties for her JSON objects.
+One of the philosophy of JSON is "schema-less", which means that one is allowed to define 'new' properties for her JSON objects.
-While this is in contract to CityGML (and GML as a whole), the schemas of CityJSON are partly following that philosopy.
+While this is in constrast to CityGML (and GML as a whole where schemas are encouraged), the schemas of CityJSON (:doc:`schema`) are partly following that philosopy.
 That is, for a given City Object, the list of "allowed" properties/attributes is listed in the schema, but it is not an error to add new ones.
-The validator of CityJSON will return a *warning* if an attribute is not in the schema, but it is allowed and valid.
+The validator of CityJSON (`cjio <https://github.com/tudelft3d/cjio>`_ with the option ``--validate``) will return a *warning* if an attribute is not in the schema, but it is not considered invalid in CityJSON.

-Thus, if one wants to add a new attribute to a given Building, say to document its colour (``"colour": "red"``), the easiest is simply to add it in the instance file:
+In brief, if one wants to add a new attribute to a given ``"Building"``, say to document its colour (``"colour": "red"``), the easiest way is to add a property to the JSON object:

 .. code-block:: js